-We were tasked with carefully putting together a small, local team to safely produce and direct the concert at the empty cathedral, while our UK streaming team managed the feeds and stream locally from home in the UK.
+We were tasked with carefully putting together a large, local team to safely produce and direct the concert at the empty cathedral, while our UK streaming team managed the feeds and stream locally from home in the UK.
 Our number one priority was making sure that everyone on the production crew and the artist on location were all safe in these unprecedented times.

 Giuseppe Sala, the mayor of Milan said: “The joyous serenity that usually comes with this day has been greatly troubled by the pandemic that we’re experiencing.
 I am sure that the extraordinary voice of Bocelli will be the embrace we are missing these days, a strong, special hug capable of warming the heart of Milan, Italy, and the world.”

 Coordinating our Italian production team including directors, creative directors and producers, it was a challenge to run a full production inside a historically beautiful, old and very fragile location, keeping in mind the restrictions of Coronavirus safety guidelines.
 With 20+ crew travelling to multiple locations for drone footage, our team was also incredibly flexible and worked long hours leading up to the event to ensure nothing was missed and the high quality stream was delivered seamlessly.
 Organising insurance for the location, the artists, the public and the crew in multiple languages across dozens of stakeholders in a pandemic scenario and with Italian translations was also a challenge that our team managed quickly.